ChristianKohler/Homepage/content/posts/2019-11-09-introducing-papertown/index.md

 # What's next? 👀

-Over the next weeks I will focus on the dev.to integration and fixing bugs.
-The highest prioritiy currently is adding support for images.
+Over the next weeks I will focus on the dev.to integration and fixing bugs. ~~The highest prioritiy currently is adding support for images~~.
 After that I will start to work on the medium integration.
 If you would like to help please open an issue or pr on Github.
 All contributions are appreciated.

 ## Update